 If you have a neurodiverse child you can access therapies and specialists outside of school, and work precisely to your child’s needs.

 That’s the best thing about homeschooling – we have options.
 We’re not helpless.
 We can take our problems and fix them.
+We aren’t limited by a rigid system, so we can be as creative as we want to reach our goals.

 Special thanks to Rae, Cyndall, Joanna, and Amna for contributing to this post.